 Taking this as our inspiration, our aim is that Liutaio will be a place where anyone and everyone can meet up and enjoy our food and drink, and escape the hustle and bustle of the city and everyday life.
 We want our customers to enjoy the atmosphere, music, food and drink, as well as spend quality time with their loved ones, or even meet someone new.
 Our tables, chairs and crockery are similar to those traditionally found in ancient tea houses, to give our customers a real taste of what those ancient balconies might have once felt like.
 Our menu however offers food and drink from both Oriental and Western origins, and through all these aspects of our café we hope to offer customers something new and unique

-Our restaurant offers food and drink with both oriental and western origins from 11am to 11pm.
+Our café offers food and drink with both oriental and western origins from 11am to 11pm.

-Enjoy live music on select evenings.
-We have a grand piano and many other string instruments…
+Enjoy Live Music eveings and an Open Mic Night on wednesdays.
+We have a Grand Piano and many other string instruments…

 Gallery coming soon!